Parshchakurkar/MatrubhashaAI/README.md

     - Architecture:
 <img width="1235" height="595" alt="Screenshot 2025-09-11 at 2 28 13 PM" src="https://github.com/user-attachments/assets/9ca02e94-442d-40ad-8d58-96374577b4fa" />

+## observibility
+### Prometheus and grafana
+- run InstallPrometheusGraphana.sh it will create prometheus and grafana services
+- use port forwording as mentioned in the script output and access portal
+- Access the local ports and start making changes.

+# Implemented gitOps concept
 ## ArgoCD
 - Use InstallArgoCD.sh script to run argocd, run it agter `az aks get-credential` command
 - login with user Admin and password you got from first password